-Once capital of Japan, Osaka is a city in the Kansai region of Japan‘s main island of Honshu, located at the mouth of the Yodo River on Osaka Bay, Osaka is the third largest city by population after Tokyo and Yokohama.
+Once the capital of Japan, Osaka is a city in the Kansai region of Japan‘s main island of Honshu, located at the mouth of the Yodo River on Osaka Bay, Osaka is the third-largest city by population after Tokyo and Yokohama.

 Osaka dates back to the Asuka and Nara period.
 Under the name Naniwa, it was the capital of Japan from 683 to 745, long before the upstarts at Kyoto took over.
 Even after the capital was moved elsewhere, Osaka continued to play an important role as a hub for land, sea and river-canal transportation.

 During the Tokugawa era, while Edo (now Tokyo) served as the austere seat of military power and Kyoto was the home of the Imperial court, Osaka served as “the Nation’s Kitchen“, the collection and distribution point for rice, the most important measure of wealth.
 Hence it was also the city where merchants made and lost fortunes.